| The Bunny Camp Newsletter is brought to you by Leeds & Bradford Hopper Group

 fluff is prone to chest infections or has snuffles.
 I have used this during the winter

+on both my snuffly rabbit and my old cat that has asthma!
 And where can you find these weeds?
 Milk thistles love bare ground, the edges of your

 neighbours lawn or flower beds, possibly parkland where the council cut the lawns almost

+to oblivion last summer is another likely spot.
 Sticky weeds like shade so look around under bushes, chickweed will grow almost everywhere

-For those of you who fancy either growing vegetables or herbs in the garden or tubs,
+but like Milk thistles it cannot cope with heavy grassed or weed filled areas.
+PLANTAHOLICSFor those of you who fancy either growing vegetables or herbs in the garden or tubs,

+now is the time to go out and buy the seeds and those wonderful peat pots.
 I usually start all my seeds off in the small peat pots as there is no need to disturb

 the roots when you need to replant either into the garden or larger pots.
 Seedlings